Henderson confirms Liverpool exit in goodbye video

 Henderson will link up again with ex-Liverpool captain and former team-mate Steven Gerrard, who is manager of Al-Ettifaq.

-He has been at the Reds since joining from Sunderland in a deal worth £20m in June 2011 and has made 492 appearances, scoring 33 goals and registering 57 assists.
+He joined the Reds from Sunderland in a deal worth £20m in June 2011 and made 492 appearances for the club, scoring 33 goals and registering 57 assists.

 Speaking in the video filmed at Anfield, Henderson said: "I'm not sure I have any words to sum up how I'm feeling right now.